sys920/Arcade-game1/README.md

 -The challenge is to avoid the bugs that travel on the road.
 -If a bug is touched, the character is back at the beginning, Upon reaching the water, the character is also back to the beginning

--app.js : Game logic
+# Code

 -index.html : HTML5 Canvas Position
+-./js/app.js : Game logic
--engine.js :  Every few hundred millisecod call the update method
+-./js/engine.js :  Game engine that every few hundred millisecod call the update method -./js/resources.js : Game characters image files

-# This Classic Arcade Game require
+# Rrequirement

 -[Player Movements]
 -The Player can not move off screen